Orpington Garden Sheds

 Mulching for the Orpington Garden

-Another item which is really good for the garden is well rotted manure, which can be quite stinky and not that pleasant.
+Another item which is good for the garden is well-rotted manure, which can be quite stinky and not that pleasant.
 This can be bought from your local farm or from garden centres.
-As the manure rots it provides your plants with vital nutrients.
+As the manure rots, it provides your plants with vital nutrients.
 I would advise using strong rubber gloves when handling to ensure that the smell does not follow you around.
 Bark is another good mulch and one of my favourites.
 It is available in different grades with some being ornamental in appearance and some in more minute sizes which rots a lot quicker.

-However, it is important that the stems of small trees and bushes are not covered as this action can make them susceptible to disease and rot.
-The Royal Horticultural Society (RHS) recommends for the best results to only use biodegradable materials such as straw, compost etc and ideally should be about 3 inches thick and should be laid over the ground whilst it is still moist.
+However, it is essential that the stems of small trees and bushes are not covered as this action can make them susceptible to disease and rot.
+The Royal Horticultural Society (RHS) recommends for the best results only to use biodegradable materials such as straw, compost etc. and ideally should be about 3 inches thick and should be laid over the ground whilst it is still moist.
 This will hold in the moisture to benefit your plants.
 You can buy straw and store it in your garden sheds in Orpington so that it is available as and when required.

-There are different opinions as to when your should do the mulching and late winter and early spring tends to be the best time, although literally any time of the year will help for different reasons.
-There is universal agreement that mulching is good for the garden and that if you have the opportunity then you should make the most of it.
+There are different opinions as to when you should do the mulching, and late winter and early spring tends to be the best time, although literally, any time of the year will help for different reasons.
+There is universal agreement that mulching is good for the garden and that if you have the opportunity, then you should make the most of it.

 Do you mulch your garden?
-Do you store mulcing materials in your shed or outdoors?
+Do you store mulching materials in your shed or outdoors?
 What do you consider the best thing to mulch with?